Think your typical homeowner’s insurance covers everything?

 A basement backflow valve may be able to prevent sewage from ruining your basement.
 Also, having an operational sump pump (with backup battery) can also go a long way to prevent or limit the damage caused by flooding.

-Damage resulting from earthquakes, sinkholes, mudflows, or landslides are typically not covered.
+Damage resulting from earthquakes, sinkholes, mudflows, or landslides is typically not covered.
 Coverage has to be purchased separately.

 Jewellery and Rare Collectibles